Open-EO/openeo-processes/examples/evi/README.md

 This process graph is meant to be used as batch job or can be lazy evaluated.
 It returns a GeoTiff file with the computed results.

 This process graph assumes the dataset is called `Sentinel-2`.
 The temporal extent covered is January 2018 and bands `B02` (blue), `B04` (red) and `B08` (nir) are used for the computation.
-Please note that the order of the bands in `get_collection` is important as they are requested by their order (index) in the process graph specified for the reducer.
+Please note that the order of the bands in `get_collection` is important as they are requested by their order (index) in the callback.

 ## Process Graph